awsdocs/aws-cli-user-guide/doc_source/install-linux.md

 $ pip --version
 ```

-If you don't alreaady have `pip` installed, see which version of Python is installed\.
+If you don't already have `pip` installed, check which version of Python is installed\.

 ```
 $ python --version